Free Webinar Replay: The Good, Bad, and Ugly of Video Games — and How Parents Can Tell the Difference and Take Action

-Video games are engaging, challenging, and sometimes even social outlets for kids’ creativity and energy.
-They can teach problem-solving skills, critical thinking, and team play.
+Video games are engaging, challenging social outlets for kids’ creativity and energy — when chosen carefully.
+They can teach problem-solving skills, critical thinking, and cooperation.
 They can also suck a child’s attention and time away from important people and experiences in the real world.
 For children with ADHD, especially, video games can be the source of serious family anguish.

 Because video games stimulate the pleasure centers of the brain and deliver the dopamine they so naturally crave, teens and young adults may fall into an unhealthy hyperfocus.
 At its worst, gaming can become a behavioral addiction that, because of difficulties with self-regulation, disproportionately affects kids with ADHD.
 The good news is that there are strategies that parents can use to prevent a gamer from reaching that point.

 1. How video games stimulate the ADHD brain

 2. How the right games enhance learning, socialization, and critical thinking for kids with ADHD — and how the wrong ones impair those skills

 3. How “micro-achievements” while gaming trick the brain into thinking it’s done something important and how that can keep kids with ADHD from actually doing important things

 4. How to “gamify” daily activities to enhance positive outcomes for kids with ADHD